 Second, it shows that consumers must choose how to allocate their limited resources.
 This means that consumers must decide which goods they want to buy and how much of each good they want to buy.

-Third, it shows that the opportunity cost of a good increases as the consumer consumes more of that good.
+Third, it shows that the opportunity cost of a good increase as the consumer consumes more of that good.
 This is because the consumer has to give up more and more of other goods to obtain each additional unit of the good.

 Consumer Equilibrium